 What is Coaching?

-It is question we coaches get asked a lot.
-Coaching is something that generally needs a qualifying descriptor (leadership, executive, life, career, sex…) That can tell you who it’s for - but not what it is.
+It is question coaches get asked a lot.
+Coaching is something that generally needs a qualifying descriptor (leadership, executive, life, career…) That can tell you who it’s for - but not what it is.

-The ‘what’ is consistent - a coach works to improve your cognitive fitness in the same way a sports coach works on your physical fitness.
-A fit ‘mind’ allows you to know yourself better - the good and bad, to be more conscious in your actions, and have a much clearer sense in where you are going in your life.
+However you qualify it, the ‘what’ is the same - a coach works to improve your cognitive fitness just as a sports coach works on physical fitness.
+A fit mind allows you to know yourself better - the good and bad, to be more conscious in your actions, and have a much better sense in where you are going in your life.
 A coach will give you a process for true self-improvement and hold you accountable for the things you want to do.
-Our aim is to enable you to live a fulfilled life - and for many it is a transformed life.
+As a coach, my purpose is to enable you to live a fulfilled life - and for many it is a life transformed.